-The covid-19 pandemic is still with us and has worsened the socio-economic conditions of our people.
-We closer to economic opportunities.
+Working with our traditional leaders, we will ensure that our communities are located in well-situated land closer to economic opportunities.
 This we will do through the township establishment programme, which is designed to support our efforts in building integrated human settlements.